swanjson/mentorJournal/README.md

 - npx?
 	- npx is a npm package runner
 - What did i do with prettier?
 Why was that throwing errors? (https://stackoverflow.com/questions/46058546/error-eacces-permission-denied-access-usr-lib-node-modules)
+- Bullet point spacing on markdown file is off.

 Todo:
-- Watch tutorials
+- Start tutorials (Started)
 - Set up project
-- Send Mike repos
+- Send Mike repos (DONE)
-- Try to answer me own questions
+- Try to answer my own questions

 - Started the tutorials.
 - Yarn and npm weren't installing on the iconwireless networks.
 Switched networks and stuff installed just fine.